Scaling Quantum Machine Learning without Tricks: Full-Resolution and Diverse Image Generation: Methodological and implementation details

 To extend the present QGAN framework to generating color images, we first present an extension of the FRQI grayscale encoding to color images \citep{Sun2011, Sun2013}.
 Then, we introduce a natural extension of the task-specific, FRQI-based generator ansatz to this more general image encoding, which we refer to as the \emph{color-extended task-specific ansatz}.

 \paragraph{Quantum image representations for color images.} We encode color images with the \emph{multi-channel representation of quantum images (MCRQI)}~\citep{Sun2011, Sun2013}.
-For each pixel, the data value now has several components, $\vec{x}_j = ( )^{\transpose}$, corresponding to the three RGB color channels and a possible fourth $\alpha$ channel indicating the opacity of the image.
+For each pixel, the classical data value is a vector $\vec{x}_j = ( )^{\transpose}$, corresponding to the three RGB color channels and a possible fourth $\alpha$ channel indicating the opacity of the image.
 If only the three RGB channels are available for a given image (as is the case for all color image datasets considered in this work), the image is at full opacity and we can simply set the $\alpha$ channel to zero~\citep{Sun2013} or ignore it in the decoding.
 The color information of a pixel is then encoded in a three-qubit state as

 with normalized values $x^R_j, x^G_j, x^B_j, x^{\alpha}_j \in [0,1]$.
 Thus, by inserting this definition in Eq.~\eqref{eq:target_state}, a color image with $2^A$ pixels, where $A$ is the number of address qubits, is encoded into a quantum state with $n=A+3$ qubits.
 To prepare the state \emph{exactly} on a quantum computer, we can essentially reuse the same circuit that prepares an FRQI state and run it for each color channel separately.
 However, this procedure treats the color channels independently, which is not ideal for generative modeling, as channels should be considered together.